daizch/gulp-sprity/README.md

 To add the prefix directory path of spritesheet and save the sprited image to the prefix directory.

+### imagePixelRatio
+Type: Integer
+default `undefined`

+To scale the background-size and background-position of the spriter for HD images.

 ### spriteFileNameReplacer
 Type: `Function`
 default: `undefined`